GAMEDAY: BARRACUDA AT ROADRUNNERS

 LISTEN | WATCH | GAME NOTES | MEDIA KIT

-DESERT DATE: The Barracuda begin a three-game road trip in Tucson on Friday, opening a two-game weekend set with the Roadrunners (Utah Mammoth).
-The Barracuda are 1–1 versus Utah’s affiliate this season, collecting a 4–3 overtime win on Dec.
-5.
+DESERT DATE: The Barracuda continue their three-game road trip in Tucson on Saturday, wrapping up a two-game weekend set with the Roadrunners (Utah Mammoth).
+The Barracuda are 1–2 versus Utah’s affiliate this season after a 4-2 loss on Friday.

-LAST TIME OUT: Ethan Cardwell scored twice, including the overtime winner at 2:42, as the Barracuda rallied for a 4–3 win over the Bakersfield Condors on Saturday at Tech CU Arena.
-San Jose built a 2–0 first-period lead before Bakersfield surged ahead 3–2, but Cam Lund tied the game in the third, and Cardwell finished it in overtime to snap a three-game skid against the Condors.
+LAST TIME OUT: The San Jose Barracuda dropped a 4–2 decision to the Tucson Roadrunners on Friday night at Tucson Convention Center Arena, despite erasing an early deficit and briefly taking the lead.
+After Tucson opened the scoring on a Barracuda giveaway, Kasper Halttunen tied the game on the power play late in the first period, and Ethan Cardwell put San Jose ahead early in the second.
+Tucson responded to even the score before Austin Poganski netted the eventual game-winner early in the third.
+Gabriel Carriere finished with 21 saves for San Jose, Jimmy Huntington recorded two assists, and Cardwell tallied a goal and an assist in the loss.

 FIL THE THRILL: Sophomore center Filip Bystedt was named the Barracuda’s AHL All-Star Classic selection on Thursday.
 Bystedt leads the Barracuda in points (28), assists (18), and overtime game-winning goals (2) while ranking second in goals (10).
 Earlier this season, he recorded a career-long eight-game point streak, one of the five longest in franchise history.
-After posting 31 points as a rookie last year, he has already surpassed his rookie totals in power-play and game-winning goals and is within striking distance of matching his overall production in 18 fewer games.
+After posting 31 points as a rookie last year, he has already surpassed his rookie totals in power-play and game-winning goals and is within striking distance of matching his overall production in 17 fewer games.
+On Saturday he is set to skate in his 200th professional game.

 BARRACUDA BOLSTERED: The San Jose Sharks acquired goaltender Laurent Brossoit, defenseman Nolan Allan, and a 2028 seventh-round pick from Chicago in exchange for defensemen Ryan Ellis and Jake Furlong, along with San Jose’s 2028 fourth-round selection, last Thursday.
 Allan, a former first-rounder, made his Barracuda debut on Saturday, notching a team-high 22:08 of ice time.